Our legal team are up-to-date with legal developments and understand their relevance to you.

 Finally, think about how your decision to leave some or all of your estate to charity will affect your family.
 Failing to take their needs into consideration may have unintended consequences, such as leaving them without an adequate means of support, exacerbating conflicts over your estate, or even forcing them to contest your Will.

 In summary, there are several ways in which you can leave a gift to charity, and several pros and cons associated with doing so.
 It’s important, therefore, to get the proper legal advice from a qualified lawyer before making the decision to do so.
-For a full assessment of your circumstances and to learn more about whether this is the best decision for you, contact us today.
+For a full assessment of your circumstances and to learn more about whether this is the best decision for you, contact our Rockhampton Wills and Estates Lawyers today.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.